Skype, HipChat, Slack: Which online communication tool to collaborate with your outsourced team?

 |Multi-Channel Communication (Allows sending of messages to other platforms)||Yes (Facebook)||No||No|

 |Pricing||From $2.00 /user/month||From $2.00/ user/month||From $6.6.7/ user/ month"|

 |Trial||Free trial for 30 days (By invitation only)||Free trial for 30 days||Free for unlimited amount of time 10,000 message limit|

 All three collaboration tools have their own strengths and weaknesses.
 Choosing the right online communication tool will depend highly on your organizations’ requirements, budget, and business model.
+You can also have a look at our selection of the 8 best tools to improve collaboration with offshore developers.
 Whichever you choose, these tools can help improve your collaboration with your outsourced team, ensure better communications, and improve project monitoring.